AntaresSimulatorTeam/AntaREST/docs/index.md

 ## Introduction

-`antares-web` is a server api interfacing Antares Simulator studies.
+`antares-web` is a server api interfacing Antares Simulator solver and studies management.
 It provides a web application to manage studies adding more features to simple edition.

 This brings: